-5. The mean years of schooling in Tunisia has increased 4.5 years since 1980 and Tunisia remains one of the top countries in Africa for access to information.
-43.8 percent of the population has access to the Internet, which contributes to a better education for students.
+5. The mean years of schooling in Tunisia have increased 4.5 years since 1980 and Tunisia remains one of the top countries in Africa for access to information.
+Around 43.8 percent of the population has access to the Internet, which contributes to a better education for students.

 Education in Tunisia is showing remarkable progress in enrollment numbers for higher education and access to primary education.
 It will remain important in Tunisia to engage students and their parents to ensure educational reform is successful.

 – Donald Gering

 Sources: Open Society Foundation, Social Progress Imperative, Trading Economics, UN, UNDP